 An important safety feature in any stairwell or slippery surface, such as in a shower or near a toilet, is a handrail.
 Handrails offer support and something to grip firmly to prevent people from losing footing or falling.
 Faulty handrails provide a false sense of security.
 People rely on them grabbing and leaning in for support, only to discover too late that it’s not safe.

-Fort Lauderdale injury attorneys at The Ansara Law Firm know that handrail accidents can lead to severe and debilitating injuries, including:
+The Fort Lauderdale premises liability attorneys at The Ansara Law Firm know that handrail accidents can lead to severe and debilitating injuries, including:

 - Broken bones